The geometry of bi-Perron numbers with real or unimodular Galois conjugates: The Coxeter transformations and Thurston's construction

 \begin{lem} For a bi-Perron number~$\lambda>1$, the following are equivalent. \begin{enumerate} \item The number~$\lambda$ is the stretch factor of a pseudo-Anosov homeomorphism arising from Thurston's construction. \item The number~$\lambda$ is the spectral radius of a product of matrices

 where~$r$ is the spectral radius of an adjacency matrix of a finite bipartite graph with simple edges. \end{enumerate} \end{lem}

 In order to give the proof, we first review some notions of surface topology.
 A multicurve~$\alpha$ in a surface~$\Sigma$ is a disjoint union of simple closed curves.
 Two multicurves are said to intersect minimally if any pair of components has the minimal number of intersection points among all representatives in their respective isotopy classes.
-Two multicurves fill a surface~$\Sigma$ if the complement of their union consists of discs, once-puntured discs and boundary-parallel annuli.
+Two multicurves fill a closed surface~$\Sigma$ if the complement of their union consists of discs.
 Furthermore, given two multicurves~$\alpha= \alpha_1\cup\cdots\cup \alpha_n$ and~$\alpha'=\alpha_{n+1}\cup\cdots\cup\alpha_{n+m}$, we define their geometric intersection matrix to be the matrix of size~$(n+m)\times(n+m)$ whose~$ij$-th entry equals the number of intersection points of~$\alpha_i$ and~$\alpha_j$.

 \begin{proof}[Proof of Lemma~\ref{Thurston_lemma}] Thurston's construction~\cite{Thurston} directly implies the statement for the case where~$r$ is the spectral radius of a geometric intersection matrix of multicurves~$\alpha$ and~$\alpha'$ that intersect minimally and fill a surface~$\Sigma$.
 It therefore suffices to show that the set of numbers that appear as spectral radii of such intersection matrices equals the set of numbers that appear as the spectral radii of adjacency matrices of finite bipartite graphs with simple edges.